brentvollebregt/nitratine.net/posts/the-nitratine-project/post.md

 - Option to switch snow on
 - Supports smaller screen sizes
 - Has a different menu for smaller devices
-- Run python code server side
+- Run python code server-side
 - Right sidebar that appears on wide enough devices with:
     - YouTube subscribe button
     - 6 most recent videos